voideditor/void/CONTRIBUTING.md

 # Guidelines

 Please don't make big refactors without speaking with us first.
-We'd like to keep the codebase similar to vscode so we can periodically rebase, and if we have big changes this gets complicated.
+We'd like to keep the codebase similar to vscode so we can periodically rebase, and if we have big changes that gets complicated.

 # Submitting a Pull Request

 When you've made changes and want to submit them, please submit a pull request.
-Here are a few guidelines:

-- A PR should be about one *single* feature change.
-Break large changes into multiple PRs.
-- Your title should clearly describe the change you made.
-- Your description should cover the exact files and changes you made.
-Please don't use vague statements like "refactored code" or "improved types" (instead, describe what code you refactored, or what types you changed).
-- Add tags to help us stay organized!
-- Please don't open a new issue for your PR.

 # Relevant files